 This ticket soon pays for itself!

-If you’re traveling on a budget, you can visit many of these sites for free on certain days and at certain times.
+If you’re visiting Athens on a budget, you can visit many of these sites for free on certain days and at certain times.
 From November 1st to March 31st on the first Sunday of every month, all the popular sites are free!

 Get a Travel Adapter